ssmaritime.com & ssmaritime.net

 Photograph - Tenerife Port authority

-Her voyage continued via Cape Town, Durban, and Fremantle where she arrived on March 11, 1939. she then set a new record for the ‘Cape’ route, to Melbourne and Sydney.
-The service was promoted as “The Clipper Route,” with fares commencing with £58.
-On April 25, she departed from Wellington for Sydney and her return voyage to the UK.
-A service that would continue until 1962, but would soon be interrupted by World War II!
+Her voyage continued via Cape Town, Durban, and she then crossed the Indian Ocean for Fremantle (Perth) where she arrived on March 11, 1939.
+She ended up setting a new record for the “Cape” route, to Melbourne and Sydney.
+The service was promoted as “The Clipper Route,” with fares commencing at £58.

 The grand lady is seen here at sea

-Public facilities and accommodations
+Public facilities and accommodations:

 The classic Smoke Room